Workers Comp Small Companies Strategy

 - Ghost Policies – this is another controversial way to cover a small company’s Workers Comp burden.
 Companies can purchase policies that provide nothing other than a certificate of insurance for Workers Comp coverage.
 I have come across these with trucking companies.
 Before buying one of these policies, make sure that all the options are explained to you.

 StockUnlimited Small Deductible – As companies grow, this may be a viable option.
 The employer can pay all claims out-of-pocket to a certain amount, say $300.
 This cuts the small claims down significantly.
-There are many options on this type of coverage, such as all claims being filed with the insurance carrier, but the first $300 being billed back to the employer.
+There are many options for this type of coverage, such as all claims being filed with the insurance carrier, but the first $300 being billed back to the employer.
 One of the complications of doing this is when the employer does not report a serious claim timely.
 There are many ways to use the small deductible programs.

-We will move onto the next three tomorrow.
+We will move on to the next three tomorrow.

 ©J&L Risk Management Inc Copyright Notice